temporalio/proposals/api/wft-complete-metadata.md

 it's just providing a mechanism for ourselves.
 The "what are we wating on" usecase has obvious and big value to users, but what exactly gets written there and how we expose it in the UI etc ought to be another proposal.

+Payload values which are deserializable using the existing set of deserializers the UI understands by default should be shown in the UI.
+Ones that can't should be listed as uninterpretable.